Last updated on February 9th, 2022 at 06:15 pm

-Anclote Key Preserve State Park is in the Gulf of Mexico, three miles west of Tarpon Springs over open water, and it is accessible only by boat.
-The island is an especially popular destination for kayakers.
+Anclote Key Preserve State Park is in the Gulf of Mexico off Tarpon Springs, three miles over open water and accessible only by boat.

 Anclote Key Preserve State Park is comprised of four islands — Anclote Key, North Anclote Bar, South Anclote Bar and Three Rooker Island, all popular with boaters who bring their beach chairs, umbrellas, paddleboards and snorkeling gear for weekend adventures.